IBM-Bluemix-Docs/ComposeForMongoDB/dashboard-backups.md

 # Backups
 {: #backups}

-You can create and download backups from the *Manage* page of your service dashboard.
+You can create and download backups from the *Manage* page of your {{site.data.keyword.composeForMongoDB_full}} service dashboard.
 Both scheduled and manual backups are available.

 ## Viewing existing backups